wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-app-cloning.md

 	ms.date="01/13/2016"
 	wacn.date=""/>

-# Azure Web App Cloning #
+# Azure Web App Cloning Using PowerShell#

 With the release of Azure PowerShell version 1.1.0 a new option has been added to New-AzureRMWebApp that would give the user the ability to clone an existing Web App to a newly created app in a different region or in the same region.
-This will enable customers to easily and quickly deploy a number of apps across different regions quickly and easily.
+This will enable customers to deploy a number of apps across different regions quickly and easily.

 App cloning is currently only supported for premium tier app service plans.
-The new feature uses the same limitations as Web Apps Backup feature, see [Back up a web app in Azure](/documentation/articles/web-sites-backup).
+The new feature uses the same limitations as Web Apps Backup feature, see [Back up a web app in Azure](/documentation/articles/web-sites-backup/).

 [AZURE.INCLUDE [app-service-web-to-api-and-mobile](../includes/app-service-web-to-api-and-mobile.md)]

+To learn about using Azure Resource Manager based Azure PowerShell cmdlets to manage your Web Apps check [Azure Resource Manager based PowerShell commands for Azure Web App](/documentation/articles/app-service-web-app-azure-resource-manager-powershell/)

 ## Cloning an existing App ##

 Scenario: An existing web app in China East region, the user would like to clone the contents to a new web app in China North region.
-This can be accomplished by using the ARM version of the PowerShell cmdlet to create a new web app with the -SourceWebApp option.
+This can be accomplished by using the Azure Resource Manager version of the PowerShell cmdlet to create a new web app with the -SourceWebApp option.

 Knowing the resource group name that contains the source web app, we can use the following PowerShell command to get the source web app's information (in this case named source-webapp):